Maureen O'Hara: 1937–1940: Early career

-Hollywood success (1941–1943)
+1941–1943: Hollywood breakthrough

 O'Hara began 1941 by appearing in They Met in Argentina, RKO's answer to Down Argentine Way (1940).
 O'Hara later declared that she "knew it was going to be a stinker; terrible script, bad director, preposterous plot, forgettable music".
 She grew increasingly frustrated with the direction of her career at this time.
 Ida Zeitlin wrote that O'Hara had "reached a pitch of despair where she was about ready to throw in the towel, to break her contract, to collapse against the stone wall of indifference and howl like a baby wolf".
 She pleaded with her agent for a role, however small, in John Ford's upcoming film How Green Was My Valley (1941), at 20th Century Fox, a film about a close, hard-working Welsh mining family living in the heart of the South Wales Valleys in the 19th century.
 The film, which won the Academy Award for Best Picture, began an artistic collaboration with Ford that would span 20 years and five feature films.

 Her substantial role as Angharad, which she was given without a full-screen test, beating Katharine Hepburn and Gene Tierney to the part, proved to be her breakthrough role.
 It was made possible by a change to her contract with RKO, in which Fox bought the rights to feature O'Hara in one film each year.
 Ford developed a nickname for her, "Rosebud", and the two developed a long but turbulent friendship, with O'Hara often visiting Ford and his wife Mary in social visits and spending time aboard his yacht Araner.
 Despite this, Ford was an unpredictable character with a mean streak, and in one instance he punched O'Hara in the jaw for some unknown reason, and she only took it from him because she wanted to show him she could take a punch like a man.
 The production of How Green Was My Valley was originally intended to be shot in the Rhondda Valley, but due to the war it had to be filmed in the San Fernando Valley, on a $1.25 million set, which took 150 builders six months to complete.